AmbassadorGraveyard/ambassador-android-sdk/README.md

 * Add the **repositories** code and the **ambassador module** to your Gradle file with the following code:

-* You will want to make sure your compileSdkVersion and buildToolsVersion are set to the latest API version.
-While our SDK requires this to be a minimum of 23, this is also a best practice for Android development.

  ```java
  repositories {
      maven { url 'http://clojars.org/repo'}